router-protocol/router-chain-docs/docs/overview/glossary.md

 ## Governance

-Governance is the democratic process that allows users and validators to make changes to the Router chain.
+Governance is the democratic process that allows users and validators to make changes to the Router Chain.
 Community members submit, vote, and implement proposals.

 ## Governance proposal

-A written submission for a change or addition to the Router chain.
+A written submission for a change or addition to the Router Chain.
 Topics of proposals can vary from community pool spending, software changes, parameter changes, or any idea pertaining to Router Protocol.

 ## IBC

 IBC is a communication standard that allows applications built on any Cosmos-based chains to interact with each other.
-Since the Router chain is built using the Cosmos SDK, any application built on it can use IBC to interact directly with applications on other Cosmos blockchains like Injective, Osmosis, and others.
+Since the Router Chain is built using the Cosmos SDK, any application built on it can use IBC to interact directly with applications on other Cosmos blockchains like Injective, Osmosis, and others.
 This interaction can be a token transfer or an instruction transfer.

 <!-- The inter-blockchain communication protocol (IBC) creates communication between independent Cosmos-based blockchains.
 IBC achieves this by specifying a set of structures that can be implemented by any distributed ledger that satisfies a small number of requirements.
 Router utilizes IBC for communication (message transfers and token transfers) between Cosmos-based chains.  -->